nadrino/kotor-walkthrough/kotor2/walkthrough/010_CharacterCreation.md

 ![](../resources/images/screenshots/2021-01-02_21-13-37.png)

-- The Canon name of the Exile is the "Meetra Surik".
+- The Canon name of the Exile is **Meetra Surik**.

-> However you can put any name you want :)
+> However you can put any name you want :) The name does not affect the game.

 ![](../resources/images/screenshots/2021-01-02_21-14-21.png)